LPhD/Jess/docs/source/installation.rst

 installed:

-- **A Java Virtual Machine 1.8.** Joern is written in Java 8 and does not build with Java 6 or 7.
+- **A Java Virtual Machine 1.8.** Jess is written in Java 8 and does not build with Java 6 or 7.
 It has been tested with OpenJDK-8 but should also work fine with Oracle's JVM.

-- **Python 3.** Joern implements a client/server architecture where
+- **Python 3.** Jess implements a client/server architecture where
   client scripts are written in Python 3.
 Please note that these scripts are **not compatible with Python2**.